keshavsaini07/Basic-Node-Mongo-Project-Template/README.md

 - `utils` -> It contains helper methods, error classes etc.

+- `seeders` -> It is used for testing purposes.
+It puts a seed data (starting data) for your tables.
+Also it can be used for assigning roles in test, developemnt, prodcution environments.

+- `migrations` -> These files are used for version control of your database.
+These are simple langauge scripts where we write programmatically that how to maintain versions of your database depending upon the unique ids of your database.

 ### Setup the project

 - Download this template from github and open it in your favorite text editor .

 - In the root directory create a `.env` file and add the following env variables
     ```
         PORT=<port number of your choice>